Department of Human Resources

 Managerial and confidential employees may donate accrued vacation, personal, or holiday compensatory time to another non-represented managerial or confidential employee who is absent due to a long-term illness or injury.
 The absent employee must have exhausted all paid leave time and be on leave without pay status to be eligible for such donation.

-Non-Exempt Compensatory Time
+Overtime Compensatory Time

-Confidential employees who are non-exempt, as defined in the Fair Labor Standards Act earn compensatory time[4] for working above 40 hours per week.
+Confidential employees who are non-exempt, as defined in the Fair Labor Standards Act, earn time-and-a-half compensatory time for working above 40 hours per week.
+Compensatory time shall be paid in accordance with the applicable provisions of the UCPEA contract.

 Lactation Policy